 In addition, asylum seekers have the right to be included in national public health programmes aimed at preventing, monitoring and controlling contagious diseases in epidemiological risk situations.

 Asylum seekers are assigned a personal identification number which figures on their temporary identity documents in order for them to enjoy all the rights provided by the law.
-After receiving the personal identification number, asylum seekers may register in the public health insurance system and, if they pay healthcare contributions and register at a general practitioner’s office, they have the status of an insured person with the same rights and benefits as nationals.
+After receiving the personal identification number, asylum seekers may register in the public health insurance system and, if they pay healthcare contributionsand registerat a general practitioner’s office, they have the status of an insured person with the same rights and benefits as nationals.

 The Asylum Act provides for the right of asylum seekers with special needs to receive adequate health care.
-In practice, ICAR Foundation is the only organisation with the necessary experience in providing psychological assistance to torture survivors and traumatised asylum seekers in all the reception centres.
+In practice, the ICAR Foundation is the only organisation with the necessary experience in providing psychological assistance to torture survivors and traumatised asylum seekers in all the reception centres.

 In Timișoara, ICAR personnel conduct the medical screening.
 IGI-DAI is notified if there are asylum seekers suffering from mental health issues and they are referred to specialised hospitals, if necessary.
-The doctor of ICAR Foundation is present in the centre once a week.
+The ICAR Foundation doctor is present in the centre once a week.
 According to the JRS representative, AIDRom representatives carry out a more detailed screening.

 Article 17(1)(m) Asylum Act.